weknowinc/webcomponents_handson/README.md

 ### Scenario 2: webComponent gets simple string attributes

-For [this example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-simple-card) we use attributes to configure the webComponent:
+For [the simple-card example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-simple-card) we use attributes to configure the webComponent:

 - The style file `wk-simple-card.css`: The only say to say about it is the particular syntax to refer to the webcomponent name.
 Instead of the name, we add "&" and that will be interpreted as the webcomponent name.
 - The TypeScript file with the webComponent description `wk-simple-card.ts`: You can first see the explicit declaration of the attributes (aka property) and the html template which uses the properties.